 Content continues below ad

 Place the plates, flatware and napkins close to each other on one side of the table.
-Use large 12-inch plates instead of 9-inch entree plates so diners have enough space to pile on the fixings.
+Use large 12-inch plates instead of 9-inch entrée plates so diners have enough space to pile on the fixings.
 Check the table occasionally to refill certain dishes and to rearrange serving platters that are messy.
 For a compromise between a formal dinner and a buffet, set the dishes in the kitchen and have the guests serve themselves.
 Then serve seconds and dessert at the dining table.
 Of course, make sure you have enough chairs and eating surfaces.
 Avoid benches and stools without backs if you have elderly guests or toddlers.
 (Related: Don't miss these quick fixes for Thanksgiving dinner food fails.)

-You may remember as a kid how wearisome adult dinner conversation can be.
+You may remember how wearisome adult dinner conversation can be as a kid.
 Setting up a separate table for the kids is a tradition worth upholding.
 “A kids’ table is fun, especially when you have different foods for that table because they’re more kid-friendly,” says Gottsman.
 Use brightly colored paper or plastic plates.
-The Sunday funny papers make great table covers, as do informal, plain-colored tablecloths.
-Buy laundry markers so kids can write on the cloth during the meal.
-Set out a new cloth the next Thanksgiving; then years down the road you can reminisce and read the cloths.
+The Sunday funny papers make great table covers, as do informal, plain-colored tablecloths with laundry markers so kids can write on the cloth during the meal.
+Set out a new cloth the next Thanksgiving, so years down the road you can reminisce and read the cloths.
 Whichever you choose, use padding to protect the table.
 You could also take a tip from restaurants by setting out paper placemats, Thanksgiving-themed coloring books, and crayons.
 Try one of these awesome Thanksgiving games for kids.